Emend by Eclipse

 September 6, 1973

-Geography isn’t usually much of an element to a story, except when it’s actually a critical element to the story.
+Geography isn’t usually much of an element to a story, except when it is a critical element to the story.
 A tale that takes place in the Grand Canyon or on Mount Everest is going to owe a lot to geography.
 That’s not true when the locale is an upper middle class suburban subdivision which is basically laid out in a north-south, east-west grid with regular spacing between streets and houses.
 The only role the geography has to play is one of scale.

 Benny lived in a neighborhood that had been built in that transition between the small tract housing with a blue collar emphasis to tracts scaled up for white collar middle management and professionals during a time while land prices were still reasonably low.
 This meant ranch houses that ranged from 1500 to 1750 square feet; large, but not a McMansion such as would become so common in the twenty-first century.
 The lots were large so that the suburbanites could spend hours a week grooming and caring for lawns.
 Having an immaculate lawn was socially important.